ROBIT-GIT/turtlebot3_autoRace_2017/README.md

 # User's Guide
-  ## Setup
+  ## Setting the default setting about turtlebot3
-  You should setup the default setting about the turtlebot3.
+  You should set the default setting about the turtlebot3.
   Refer the turtlebot3 official wiki and follow the official manual.
   Turtlebot3 Wiki: [turtlebot3 official wiki](http://turtlebot3.readthedocs.io/en/latest/)